 Swiss Life underwrites a reinsurance portfolio.
 This business is written mainly as retrocessionaire, i.e., customers are usually life reinsurers.
 Customers as well as risks written are mainly located in North America, the UK and Continental Europe.
-Risks underwritten are limited to biometric risks, mainly mortality and longevity.
-Although a prudent underwriting approach with clear profitability targets and hurdle rates, geographical diversification, diversification across lines of business and an appropriate protection program mitigates these risks and provides for a balanced portfolio, losses could be experienced from a pandemic event, mortality improvements higher than those assumed in pricing or otherwise and could have material adverse effects on Swiss Life's earnings, capital or solvency position.
+Risks underwritten are limited to biometric risks, such as mortality, morbidity and longevity.
+Although a prudent underwriting approach with clear profitability targets and hurdle rates, geographical diversification, diversification across lines of business and an appropriate protection program mitigates these risks and provides for a balanced portfolio, losses could be experienced from changes in mortality, morbidity, longevity and other biometric assumptions and could have material adverse effects on Swiss Life's business, financial condition and results of operations.